 The objective is part of the ambitious Ethiopian commitment under the Paris Agreement of reducing carbon emissions with 64 pct. before 2030.
 Apart from accelerating the wind power generation, the objective also calls for upscaling grid flexibility to integrate diverse and fluctuating energy sources like wind power.

 The Danish Energy Agency contributes with expertise on tendering design

 In order to accelerate the Ethiopian wind energy expansion, Denmark and Ethiopia cooperates in the Accelerated Wind Power Generation in Ethiopia (AWPGE) programme.
-The Danish Energy Agency, the Danish Foreign Ministry and the Danish transmission system operator, Energinet.dk will support Ethiopia to meet the ambitious targets for the energy sector.
+The Danish Energy Agency, the Danish Foreign Ministry and the Danish transmission system operator, Energinet are supporting Ethiopia to meet the ambitious targets for its energy sector.

-Danish Energy Agency provides technical assistance based on Danish experience on large scale wind project tenders.
+The Danish Energy Agency provides technical assistance based on Danish experience on large scale wind project tenders.
 The Danish tendering design has demonstrated the efficiency of the tendering method in reducing costs to erect and produce wind power.
-This experience will now be transferred to Ethiopia, where DEA will cooperate with Ethiopian authorities on designing a new tendering framework for large scale onshore wind projects.
-Additional to reducing carbon emissions, this also benefits Ethiopian consumers and maintains Ethiopia’s role as an attractive net exporter of energy to its neighbouring countries.
+This experience is now being transferred to Ethiopia, where DEA are cooperating with Ethiopian authorities on designing a new tendering framework for large scale onshore wind projects.
+Additional to reducing carbon emissions, this also benefits Ethiopian consumers and maintains Ethiopia’s role as an attractive net exporter of clean energy to its neighbouring countries.

-DEA will also assist in building up technical capacity in the Ethiopian government.
-A Danish energy advisor is located in the Ethiopian Ministry of Water, Irrigation and Electricity to help with strategic issues and coordinate the programme implementation
+DEA is also assisting in building up technical capacity in the Ethiopian government.
+A Danish energy advisor is located in the Ethiopian Ministry of Water, Irrigation and Energy to help with strategic issues and coordinate the programme implementation.

 Tendering system opens for international investments